-“The best interpretation about the story of the vine & branches is probably found in the words of 1John “this is how we shall know that we belong to the truth & reassure our hearts before him in whatever our hearts condemn, for God is greater than our hearts & knows everything.”
-(1Jn 3: 19 & 20) It would be possible to develop these words into a nightmare, the image of a God who knows everything.
-It can be used to make God an overseer who controls us, listens in on us, follows us, & is always on our track.
+“our love is something real & active; only by this can we be certain that we are children of the truth, & be able to quieten our conscience in his presence, whatever accusations it may raise against us, because God is greater than our conscience & he knows everything.”
+1John3;18-20.
+It would be possible to develop these words into a nightmare the image of a God who knows everything; it can be used to make God an overseer who controls us, listens in on us, follows us, & is always on our track. [track & trace?].
 But in truth this is our most important comfort & the source of our strongest confidence..when we do not know what to do, God will know.
-When we condemn ourselves, it is seldom our hearts that do it.
-How little we really know about our lives!
-How little we understand ourselves.
-“God knows everything” How you are formed, with what burdens you have come into being, what your childhood was like, how you grew up.
-Most of it is hidden from you, but your Creator can make a more just judgement than you yourself.
+When we condemn ourselves, it is very seldom our hearts that do it.
+Ordinarily it is the arsenal of well-preserved prejudices that almost compulsively hammer at us with the same standards, the same rules, the same orders.
+“God knows everything!” we must add, God knows everything..how you were formed, with what burdens you have come into being, what your childhood was like, how you grew up.
+Most of it is hidden from you, far from your awareness, but your Creator can make a more just judgement than you yourself.
 God sees not merely the things you do, but your essence, your whole self.
-He looks at you with kindness because He made you out of love.
-He looks at you patiently having waited an eternity for you to come into existence & He desires that you should also learn to see yourself with kind & patient eyes.
-God knows every fibre & heartbeat before you are aware of them yourself, you can trust God will never use that knowledge against you; He only wants you to mature, gradually & slowly, in understanding yourself.
-The fact that God is greater than our hearts, can call us to be more open hearted & generous to ourselves, & so to all others.
-When we do that, we open ourselves more widely to the root & ground of our being & our fruit ripens.
-It may happen that we feel ourselves to be small & that we are being trimmed & clipped by some other, but this pruning is a kind of gathering of power at a deeper level, the beginning of a fuller ripening.
-“Whatever you ask for, God will give you.”
-It is like a promise & a hope that one day nothing will live in our hearts except that which comes from God.
-Then all we have to pray for is that God would voice His own self in our lives as in a prayer, & that the prayer will be answered.
-It is never things for which we pray most passionately, but for the right to exist & to be just as God wants us to be.
-God is ready to answer our prayer.”
-(The Open Tomb: Eugene Drewermann)
+God looks at you with kindness, because God made you out of love.
+God looks at you patiently, having waited an eternity for you to come into existence, & God desires that you should also learn to see yourself with kind & patient eyes.
+Because God knows every fibre in you & every heartbeat before you are aware of them yourself, you can trust that God will never use that knowledge against you.
+God only wants you to mature, gradually & slowly, in understanding yourself.
+For the fact that God is greater than our hearts can call us to be more open-hearted & generous to ourselves, & so to all others.
+When we do that, we open ourselves more widely to the root & ground of our being, & our fruit ripens.
+We will often feel ourselves to be smaller, that we are being trimmed or clipped by some other, but this pruning is a kind of gathering of power at a deeper level, the beginning of a fuller ripening.
+So the reading ends with a magnificent assurance; “whatever you ask for, God will give you.” it is like a promise & a hope that one day nothing will live in our hearts except what comes from God.
+We pray most passionately to exist & to be just as God wants us to be.
+God is ready to answer our prayer!” [the Empty Tomb ; Eugen Drewermann]